 After licensure, PN graduates typically find employment in long-term care, outpatient clinics, physicians’ offices, and other healthcare agencies and work under the supervision of a registered nurse, physician, or dentist.
 With experience, they can assume increasing responsibilities in the nursing field.

-The PN and ADN programs are offered at four locations across the state with campuses in Bennington, Brattleboro, Randolph Center, and Williston and at distance education sites in Lyndonville, Middlebury, Newport, St. Albans, Springfield, and White River Junction.
+The PN and ADN programs are offered at four locations across the state with campuses in Bennington, Brattleboro, Randolph Center, and Williston and at distance education sites in Lyndonville, Middlebury, Newport, St. Albans, Springfield, and White River Junction, which use telepresence technology.
 The BSN program is offered exclusively online.
 We're a recognized leader in distance learning and health care simulation, which allows nursing students who practice in small rural communities across the state to experience lifelike medical situations.
 Our instructional curriculum is offered at distance education sites throughout the state, while the clinical experience takes place at local agencies.
 We also also provides the latest in simulation technology at its six simulation labs.

 While Vermont Tech guarantees direct progression from the PN to the ADN program for qualified students, it cannot guarantee direct progression at the same site at which the PN certificate was obtained.
 Because of the competitive demand for ADN slots and the limitations of clinical ADN placements in some areas of the state, some students may have to continue their nursing studies at a site other than their first choice or the site at which their PN certificate was obtained.

 A student progressing directly from the PN to the ADN level must request their first, second, and third site preferences for ADN education on their Nursing Direct Progress form.